isabella232/dynamic-media-classic.en-1/help/uploading-files.md

 You can transcode a video file by choosing a Video Preset.
 See [Working with video encoding presets](uploading-encoding-videos.md#working_with_video_encoding_presets).

+* **ADDITIONAL METADATA**
-**Additional Metadata Options** Enter keywords that describe the files you will upload.
+Enter keywords that describe the files you will upload.
 Separate keywords by comma.
 Keywords make searching for assets easier.
 See [Conducting an advanced search](searching-assets.md#conducting_an_advanced_search).

+* **BATCH SET PRESETS**
-**Batch Set Presets** If you want to create an Image Set, multi-axis Spin Set, or Swatch Set from the uploaded files, click the Active column for the preset you want to use.
+If you want to create an Image Set, multi-axis Spin Set, or Swatch Set from the uploaded files, click the Active column for the preset you want to use.
 You can select more than one preset.
 You create the presets in the Application Setup/Batch Set Presets page.
 See [Batch Set Presets](application-setup.md#batch_set_presets).

+* **ADVANCED**

 ## Follow an upload with another job {#follow-an-upload-with-another-job}